Medications for schizophrenia

 How is the medication chosen?

 There are no general rules to say which medication is most suitable in a particular situation.
 Different doctors might recommend different medications.
-One reason for this is because most studies haven't found any major differences between the medications in terms of their effectiveness.
+One reason for this is because most studies haven't found any major differences between the individual medications in terms of their effectiveness.

 Most people start on a low dose and then gradually increase it.
 Sometimes a high dose is used from the start to quickly reduce the symptoms of acute psychosis.